anushac14/recipes-and-ratings-analysis/README.md

 | 476734  | peppery sweet oven roasted salmon                 | taste-mood            |            5 |      123.8 |           5 |      16 |        2 |        34 |               3 |               1 |
 | 285338  | healthier chicken marsala                         | 60-minutes-or-less    |            5 |      360.1 |          15 |       9 |       18 |        56 |              15 |               4 |

+ <iframe
+ src="assets/calorie-distribution.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

 This histogram displays the distribution of calories and specifically shows the count of the number of recipes per 100 calorie increment.
 Based on the graph, it is clear that there is a right skew, with many of the dishes being within the range of 0-600 calories, which makes sense as the average amount of calories that a meal fits within that range.
-This doesn't directly answer the question however it does give us an idea of what the typically amount of calories a dish has in this dataset.
+This doesn't directly answer my inital exploration question however it does give an idea of what the typical number of calories a dish has in this dataset.

 This graph plots the relationship between the amount of carbohydrates in a dish to the amount of calories the dish has.
 It is clear that there is a linear relationship between these variables, as can be seen by the trend line, which indicates that foods with higher carbohydrates tend to also have more calories.